Pumpkin and rosemary soup

 Download recipe card

-A smooth fragrant soup, low in potassium - but remember to include it in your daily fluid allowance.
+A smooth fragrant soup, low in potassium – but remember to include it in your daily fluid allowance if you have been advised to follow a fluid restriction.

 Ingredients